Tips to compare and switch to green energy suppliers

 Unless you are already on the cheapest dual-fuel, electricity or gas plan, paying by monthly direct debit and managing your energy account online, you can always save by comparing what energy suppliers offer

 What you can really save by switching energy suppliers

-With average UK electricity and gas consumption (3,200 kWh per year for electricity and 13,500 kWh per year for gas), switching from the most expensive to the cheapest dual-fuel energy plan can save you over £300 per year and around £200 per year on average, when the average dual-fuel bill is around £1,150.
+With average UK electricity and gas consumption (3,200 kWh per year for electricity and 13,500 kWh per year for gas), switching from the most expensive to the cheapest dual-fuel energy plan could save you hundreds per year.
 This is considerable, and exponential if your electricity and/or gas usage is above average.